 Already at breakfast, you will be overwhelmed by the variety of local cuisine.
 Although this turns out with many families relatively simple and consists only of bread with some cheese, in addition, as a rule, Turkish coffee or tea is served.

 But you can also treat yourself to a more unusual breakfast in Turkey’s eighth-largest city.
-Particularly popular specialties, which come here in the morning on the table, are Sigara Boregi and Sucuklu Yumurta.
+Particularly popular specialities, which come here in the morning on the table, are Sigara Boregi and Sucuklu Yumurta.

 Locals eat a lot of soups.
 Especially popular is the Turkish lentil soup “Mercimek Corbasi,” which uses red lentils.
 Since this is a traditional dish in every household, you will find it in every restaurant.